Views of the USSR, 1993. Oil, graphite and collage on canvas, 48 x 60 inches.

 My Great Great Grandfather, 1993.
 Oil on canvas, 10 x 8 inches

 Views of the USSR was photographed in December, 2015, in Maine.
 I painted it in Altadena, California during the winter of 1993, partially from life and partially from a vintage family photograph, then I collaged in an old book cover.
 I began the piece as an experiment.
-Those tall palms were visible from the back porch of the 1916 bungalow on East Palm Street, just off Fair Oaks Avenue, where I found my first LA rental.
+Those tall palms were visible from the back porch of the 1916 bungalow on East Palm Street, just off Fair Oaks Avenue, where me and my husband at the time found our first LA rental.
 Making watercolor studies of the palm trees, I realized the flowing white beard of my great, great grandfather belonged with those palm fronds with their long flowing beards.
 Also, I recently had been to MOCA to view the exhibition “Hand Painted Pop: American Art in Transition, 1955-62” and it shook my world!
 That show had an enormous influence on my production for the next year.
 Larry Rivers’ Europe I – which was on view in that show – was likely in my subconscious as I was working.

 In the top left corner is a fragment of the Americana motif of the classic red and white checkered picnic blanket/tablecloth.
 During the late 1980s, married to an oyster farmer and living on Orcas Island in the San Juan Islands in the upper left corner of the state of WA, I made stenciled and painted placemats and other handmade items which were sold in the shop of the artist’s cooperative where I was a member from 1987 until 1991 (Orcas Island Artworks).